The Pigeon River Trail is located in the La Verendrye Provincial Park waterway park that runs all the way from Quetico to Lake Superior.

-I went on this hike with the Thunder Bay Hiking Association this past weekend.
+I went on this hike with the Thunder Bay Hiking Association.
 Hiking with these folks always reminds me of what an enjoyable social experience hiking can be.
 This is a beautiful hike along the river any time of year, but be aware there are some sections where you walk very close to the edges and could take quite a fall on a slippery day.
-Also this area is plagued by ticks during the times of year when they are out.
+Also, this area is plagued by ticks during the times of the year when they are out.

 The Pigeon River Trail is located in La Verendrye Provincial Park.
 La Verendrye is a waterway provincial park that stretches from Quetico Provincial Park through Lake Saganaga, up the Pine River, across the Height of Land Portage, then down the Pigeon River to Pigeon River Provincial Park on Lake Superior.
 Imagine being able to thru-hike that whole way!